Published: 18 Jun 2025

 The Illusion of "Cheap at First"

-The cloud makes it too easy to scale.
-AWS, GCP, Azure — they all lure you in with free tiers, sexy dashboards, and the illusion that you only pay for what you use.
-But what happens when what you "use" is 12 containers idling at 2%?
+The cloud makes scaling far too easy.
+AWS, GCP, and Azure all lure you in with free tiers, slick dashboards, and the comforting illusion that you only pay for what you use.
+But what happens when what you "use" is twelve containers idling at two percent usage?
+You provision for peak traffic and forget to right-size after it drops.
+Your database reads multiply like rabbits.
+It is death by a thousand GET requests, none of them alarming on their own, all of them adding up.

 1. Over-Provisioned Compute